Social Media Marketing Channels & Trends 2023

 How to cut through the noise and maximise your efforts as a marketeer

-Today, more than 3.9 billion people use social media worldwide.
-This is projected to rise to almost 4.41 billion in 2025, while the world’s population is expected to grow to around 8 billion by 2025.
+Today, more than 4 billion people use social media worldwide.
+This is projected to rise to almost 6 billion in 2027.

 While this makes it easier and more cost-effective for businesses to reach their audience at scale, it also poses a new challenge for marketers to cut through the noise.

 So which platforms should you be focusing your efforts on in 2023?
 What new features should you be prepared for?
 And how often should you be posting?

 Here are our top tips from Verse’s marketing strategist extraordinaire Mehrnisa Khan:

 Most popular social media platforms – 2022 data

 Last year, the most used social media network worldwide was Facebook followed by YouTube which have over 2 billion monthly active users each.
 That’s a third of the world’s population.